-Welcome to our Summer newsletter for 2019!
+Welcome to our Autumn newsletter for 2020!

 With work I am sure you will agree, some days are great, some days are good, some days are bad – we’ve all been there.
 I thought I would share some thoughts on how to be more productive using technology, with the aim to be working smarter, instead of harder: